 Tammie joined Watsi on March 28th, 2018.
-Two years ago, Tammie became the 3645th member to automatically support a new Watsi patient every month.
-Since then, 2,395 more people have become monthly donors!
-Tammie's most recent donation supported Israel, a seven-year-old from Tanzania, to fund mobility restoring leg surgery.
+Five years ago, Tammie joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Tammie's most recent donation supported Rose, a 44-year-old wife and mother of two children from Haiti, to fund overseas prep and transportation for life-changing cardiac surgery.

-Morch is a 60-year-old rice farmer from Cambodia.
-She has two sons, two daughters, and two grandchildren.
-When she is not busy at home caring for her family, she enjoys spending time with her friends at the local church.
-Two years ago, Morch developed a cataract in each eye, causing her pain, tearing, and blurry vision.
-She has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
-When Morch learned about our medical partner, Children's Surgical Centre, she traveled for eight hours seeking treatment.
-On February 26th, doctors will perform a phacoemulsification cataract surgery and an intraocular lens implant in each eye.
+Nop is a caring grandmother from Cambodia.
+She has two sons, two daughters, and three grandchildren.
+Her husband unfortunately passed away, so she now lives with her eldest daughter, who is a farmer.
+Nop enjoys spending her free time going to the mosque.
+Two years ago, Nop developed a cataract in her right eye, causing her to experience eye tearing and blurry vision.
+She has difficulty seeing things clearly, including colors and faces, and is worried about falling when walking, so she is not able to go places on her own.
+When Nop learned about our medical partner, Children's Surgical Centre, she traveled for five and a half hours seeking treatment.
+On July 18th, doctors will perform a small incision cataract surgery and place an intraocular lens implant in her right eye.
 After recovery, she will be able to see clearly.
-Now, she needs help to fund this $425 procedure.
-"I hope that I can get better after my surgery and that I will be be able to see clearly and go places on my own again," she shared.
+Now, she needs help to fund this $253 procedure.
+Nop says, "I hope my eye can see well enough that I can help my daughter do housework, take care of my grandchildren, and visit the mosque on my own."